jozzzzep/KeyBinder/README.md

   The filtering method see [here](#filtering-method)

 ---
-### Advanced Examples
+### Advanced Filtering Examples
 Lets say you want the KeyDetector to only detect the keys:
 A, X, Q, Right Mouse Click, Left Mouse Click
-First create a new class for the InputFilterPreset:
+First open a new file and create a new class for the InputFilterPreset:
 ```csharp
 using UnityEngine;
 using KeyBinder;